mi3nts/cloudSkyClassifier/firmware/naiveBayes/training/readMe.md

 # Training

-The following instructions can be followed in training a Naive Bayes classifier in classifying cloud vs sky pixels.
+The following instructions can be followed in training a Naive Bayes model in classifying between cloud and sky pixels.

 ## 1. Downloading the data set.
 The data set used for the study can be downloaded on request from this [link](http://vintage.winklerbros.net/swimseg.html)